genomicsclass/book/pages/introduction.md

 motivate the singular value decomposition (SVD) for dimension reduction and multi-dimensional scaling.
 Once we learn this, we will be ready to cover hierarchical and k-means clustering.
-We will follow this with basic introduction to machine learning.
+We will follow this with a basic introduction to machine learning.

 We end by learning about batch effects and how component and factor analysis are used to deal with this challenge.
 In particular, we will